IsaiahBideshi/Space_Invaders/README.md

 ### Disclaimer
-The demo has an incorrect high score value that will be fixed eventually
+The demo has an incorrect high score value that will be fixed eventually.
+The high score value should be stored locally.

 <img src='https://imgur.com/gLeRpp6.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />